Wales Council of the Blind

 Medical professionals who provide services from GP surgeries including GP's, practice nurses and community staff.

-Profound and Multiple Learning Difficulty (PMLD) ALN
+Profound and Multiple Learning Difficulty (PMLD) CYP

 Pupils with profound and multiple learning difficulties have complex learning needs.
 In addition to very severe learning difficulties, pupils have other significant difficulties such as physical disabilities, sensory impairment or a severe medical condition.
 Pupils require a high level of adult support, both for their learning needs and also for their personal care.
 They are likely to need sensory stimulation and a curriculum broken down into very small steps.
 Some pupils communicate by gesture, eye pointing or symbols, others by very simple language.
 Their attainments are likely to remain in the early P-scale range (P1-P4) throughout their school careers (that is below level 1 of the National Curriculum).